Water Conservation

 I just planted new sod/seeded my lawn; can I still water it?

 Yes.
-You can continue to water newly seeded/sodded lawns through Phases 1-2 of the Water Shortage Management Plan.
+You can continue to water newly seeded/sodded lawns through Phases 1 and 2 of the Water Shortage Management Plan.
 Outdoor watering becomes restricted to hand-held water means in Phase 3.

 How will I keep my lawn alive?